gqysmart/Modulo/README.md

 Modulo is an innovative AI-powered platform for interior design, offering personalized design recommendations and 3D virtual walkthroughs.
 The platform combines cutting-edge artificial intelligence with an extensive product store to help clients design and visualize their ideal spaces effortlessly.

+The project will create an AI-driven platform for interior design and construction, offering clients personalized design recommendations, 3D walkthrough experiences, and product suggestions.
+The platform will leverage AI algorithms to analyze user preferences and provide tailored design solutions, while integrating a powerful store of various brands' products to help clients furnish their spaces.
+A transparent cost estimate for the design will also be provided, ensuring clients have a clear understanding of the full scope of their project.

 ## Core Features

 ### 1. **Client Input**